mbsabath/large_data_in_R/Large-Data-in-R.md

 created with syntax more like standard R.

 However, memory usage based on data type is not always predictable.
-We can see this when looking at boolean variables.
-Theoretically, a boolean should be representable with a single bit, and maybe two bits if we need to account for `NA` values.
+We can see this when looking at Boolean variables.
+Theoretically, a Boolean should be representable with a single bit, and maybe two bits if we need to account for `NA` values.
 Let’s see what actually happens: